ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 # Can't build any IOCS

+When trying to use Make to build IOCs you might encounter an Error 2.
+The failing Make will look something like this:
 ```
 process_begin: CreateProcess(NULL, echo Generating runIOC.bat, ...) failed.
 make (e=2): The system cannot find the file specified.
 ```

-Check if `git/bin` is on your path.
-If it is, then make will think you are on linux and then the build will fail
+This can be a result of having an enviornmental path for git that points to `git/bin`.
+If it is, then make will think you are on linux and then the build will fail.
+You must change this to be `git/cmd` to point at the Windows binaries.